mr-fool/Deep-Strike-FPV-Simulation/README.md

 ### 2. View Results

-All outputs are saved to the current directory:
+All outputs are saved to the `outputs/` directory:
 - **CSV files** - Import into Excel/R/SPSS for further analysis
 - **PNG figures** - 300 DPI, ready for journal submission
 - **Console output** - Copy-paste ready text for methodology/results sections